cncf/tag-security/assessments/projects/nats/self-assessment.md

 Within this infrastructure, each server instance, cluster, and supercluster can be considered a distinct actor, especially in terms of security and operational management.

-### NATS Streaming Servers
+### JetStream in NATS:
-While NATS primarily focuses on real-time messaging, NATS Streaming adds durable, at-least-once delivery, providing additional capabilities for scenarios requiring reliable and historic message replay.
+The core NATS server now includes JetStream, which has replaced the previously used NATS Streaming Servers.
+JetStream continues to support NATS's focus on real-time messaging and introduces enhanced features such as durable, at-least-once delivery, and capabilities for reliable message replay and historical message retention.
+This evolution in the NATS architecture calls for a reassessment of the security features and implications in line with the current functionalities provided by JetStream

 ### Administrative and Operational Tools
 These include tools for monitoring, managing, and configuring NATS servers and clients.
 They play a crucial role in the maintenance and oversight of the NATS ecosystem.